My Forking Life

 • Use about 1 Tablespoon green seasoning for 1 lb of meat.

 • I suggest adding a little oil to meat or fish when using it as a marinade.
+The oil helps the seasoning coat the protein more evenly and enhances flavor absorption during cooking.

-• For a wetter more pureed seasoning, process until well blended.
+• For a wetter, more pureed seasoning, process until well blended.
 I like to keep mine a little chunky so I can also use it as a herb salsa.

-• Jamaican Jerk BBQ Sauce
+• Jamaican Jerk BBQ Sauce is a finishing sauce for any jerk-flavored dish.

 green seasoning in glass jar with herbs surrounding it